charanjotkaur088-eng/Induction-programme-/README.md

 - Interactive discussion sessions followed, where students reflected on their English & Maths proficiency test results from Day 3.
 ## Learning, laughter, and self-discovery — all rolled into one powerful day!
 - As Day-3 was little exuasting for me because there where continous presentations by profs although I was hungry.
+But overall the day was very good.
+# Day 4 (3 August 2025)